gmarinof/ShapeScanner/replit.md

 ## Recent Changes (Dec 2024)
 - Multi-polygon detection with 4-connectivity boundary tracing
-- Hole detection for shapes like washers and frames with proper component ownership
-- DXF export with correct winding direction (CCW for outer contours, CW for holes)
+- DXF export with correct winding direction (CCW for outer contours)
 - Polygon selector UI for switching between detected shapes
-- Separate layers in DXF for each shape and hole
+- Separate layers in DXF for each shape

 ### Dec 14, 2024
 - Camera capture using Capacitor Camera.getPhoto() for native platforms